 The Title IX Officer is the university official designated to receive and investigate complaints related to sexual violence on campus.

 The Dean of Students is available to provide advocacy, facilitate room change requests, and process complaints of sexual misconduct.
 A complaint that involves a possible violation of the Code of Student Conduct may be handled by the Dean of Students, the Dean’s designee, the Sexual Misconduct Hearing Board, or the University Judicial Board.
 In cases of intoxication, alcohol poisoning or suspected overdose, the primary concern is the health and safety of the person(s) involved.

 Phone: (508) 421-3724

-Clark University Counseling Services maintains the primary purpose of helping students overcome interpersonal difficulties that develop into obstacles in the attainment of academic and/or personal goals.
+Clark University Counseling and Wellness Center maintains the primary purpose of helping students overcome interpersonal difficulties that develop into obstacles in the attainment of academic and/or personal goals.
 We view the college years as a critical period of accelerated intellectual and emotional growth, and are here to support students as they negotiate developmental tasks, and cope with intense levels of academic and social pressure.

 Appointments can be made by calling 508-793-7678 and leaving a message on mailbox 1.

 As a primary care setting, Clark University Health Services provides acute illness care, gynecological and contraceptive services, as well as health counseling and education.
 The professional Heath Services staff includes nurse practitioners, registered nurses and part-time physicians.
 Students are also referred to a number of excellent specialists from an extensive referral network.

 TOPICS (Training, Outreach, Prevention, Intervention, Counseling, and Support):